jacogr/ethapi-js/README.md

 For a list of the exposed APIs, along with their parameters, the following exist.
 These implement the calls as listed on the official [JSON Ethereum RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) definition.

+### ethapi.db.<...>

+These are deprecated and may not be available in all clients into the future

+- `getHex(dbName, keyName)` - retrieves a stored data value from the database
+- `getString(dbName, keyName)` - retrieves a stored string from the database
+- `putHex(dbName, keyName, dataHex)` - stores a data value in the local database
+- `putString(dbName, keyName, dataString)` - stores a string in the local database

 ### ethapi.eth.<...>

 In most cases, the interfaces maps through to the RPC `eth_<interface>` definition.